directus/directus/docs/guides/extensions/api-hooks.md

 ### Event Handler Function

-The event handler function (eg: `'items.create.articles': function()`) recieves a context parameter with the following properties:
+The event handler function (eg: `'items.create': function()`) recieves a context parameter with the following properties:

 * `event` — Full event string [Learn More](#)
 * `accountability` — Information about the current user [Learn More](#)